etsang647/fetch-rewards-backend/README.md

 }
 ```

 Creates a new transaction that is saved locally and returns the new transaction as JSON.
+Whether or not the transactions come in order of timestamp does not matter.

 Example response:
 ```json